UniversalAlgebra/universalalgebra.org/docs/flrp/deep.md

      for potentially complex lattices arising from TCT considerations may not be straightforward.

-The path from the TCT properties of Con(G/H) to cf-IE properties of G is the most critical and least explored part of this proposed strategy.
-It requires a deep understanding of how the action of G on G/H reflects back onto the structure of G itself, in a way that is conditionable by lattice interval structures.
+The path from the TCT properties of Con(G/H) to cf-IE properties of $G$ is the most critical and least explored part of this proposed strategy.
+It requires a deep understanding of how the action of $G$ on $G/H$ reflects back onto the structure of $G$ itself, in a way that is conditionable by lattice interval structures.

 ## 5. Concluding Analysis and Strategic Recommendations